-- 1. Calibrate the equipment to deliver droplets with a $Dv{0.5}$ <30 $\mu m$ and a $Dv{0.9}$ <50 $\mu m$ , unless otherwise indicated by the manufacturer. - 2.
-Build the sample station frames to hold the mosquito bioassay cages and rotating impactor approximately 1.5 m above the ground. - 3.
-Prepare the metrological station with data logging sensors at two heights (if possible) 5- 10m and 1.5 m or one at 1.5 m. - 4.
-Aspirate 25 susceptible, non-blood fed, 2-5-day old female mosquitoes into each cylindrical field cage.

-- 5. Prepare the holding cups and slide holders (appropriately sized slide boxes to hold the slides vertically and separately).
-Alternatively, larger plastic boxes with frames to accommodate complete rotating impactor arms with slides still attached. - 6.
-Prepare a label for each cage with an appropriate annotation for each experimental compound, dose, species, replicate and sample number. - 7.
-Prepare the boards for the sedimentation samples. - 8.
-Label amber glass vials for each experimental compound, dose, species, replicate and sample number for both the sedimentation samplers and the slides.
+- Calibrate the equipment to deliver droplets with a Dv0.5 <50μm, unless otherwise indicated by the manufacturer. - Build the sample station frames to hold the mosquito bioassay cages and rotating impactor approximately 1.5 m above the ground. - Prepare the metrological station with data logging sensors at two heights (if possible) 5- 10m and 1.5 m or one at 1.5 m. - Aspirate 25 susceptible, non-blood fed, 2-5-day-old female mosquitoes into each cylindrical field cage. - Prepare the holding cups and slide holders (appropriately sized slide boxes to hold the slides vertically and separately).
+Alternatively, larger plastic boxes with frames to accommodate complete rotating impactor arms with slides still attached. - Prepare a label for each cage with an appropriate annotation for each experimental compound, dose, species, replicate and sample number. - Prepare the boards for the sedimentation samples.